Ukrainian State: Culture and religion

-According to the "Laws on the Provisional State System of Ukraine", the leading position of the country was occupied by the Christian Orthodox faith.
+According to the "Laws on the Provisional State System of Ukraine", the leading position in the country was occupied by the Christian Orthodox faith.
 At the same time, citizens of Ukraine who belonged to other denominations had the right to profess their religion and rites.

-The Russian Orthodox Church, and later the Ukrainian Autocephalous Orthodox Church, ruled in Central and Eastern Ukraine.
+The Russian Orthodox Church, and later the Ukrainian Autocephalous Orthodox Church, dominated in Central and Eastern Ukraine.
 However, in Western Ukraine there was friction between Orthodox, Greek Catholics, Roman Catholics and Jews.
 In the conflicts, the Ministry of Confessions of the Ukrainian State and the Council of Ministers morally and materially supported the Orthodox clergy.

 On 25 June, the government allocated 3 million rubles to help priests who moved to Volhynia, Kholmshchyna, Grodno, Podolia, and Polesia, which were annexed to the Ukrainian State.
 On 2 July, 120,000 roubles were allocated for the maintenance of the Orthodox clergy in the lands of Kholmshchyna, Podlachia and Polesia.

+During the existence of the Ukrainian State, its government worked on the development of schooling and contributed to the opening of new universities in Kyiv and Kamianets-Podilskyi and Katerynoslav, as well as the establishment of a faculty of history and philology in Poltava.
+Chairs of Ukrainian language, history and literature were introduced in many higher educational establishments, and several cultural institutions including a national gallery, national archive and national museum were founded.
+National Academy of Sciences of Ukraine, first envisioned by the Central Rada, also saw its emergence under the Ukrainian State.
+During the summer of 1918, 50 Ukrainian gymnasiums were organized, with talented pupils being provided with stipends.
+A state theatre and a drama school were established in Kyiv.
+The ministry of Education allocated 2 million karbovanets for the printing of schoolbooks.
+In general, Ukrainian publishing in 1918 experienced a period of flourishing.